oletizi/avi-docs/src/site/docs/16.3/configure-controller-ha-cluster/index.md

 For OpenStack deployments, the leader also performs a Neutron API call to set cluster IP address in the list of allowed-address-pairs for the Neutron port corresponding to its management interface.

+In order to use FQDNs instead of IP address of controller nodes, refer to <a href="/cluster-configuration-with-fqdn/">this</a> page.

 <a name="cluster-transition-process"></a>

 ## Transition Process